WebAxol/EvolutionSimJS/README.md

 <h2>Missing technical requirements for deployment</h2>

+  - Index web page with links to the rest of frontend interfaces
   - Perform security tests on back-end controllers
   - Further test and optimize simulation; it must run at least at 30fps having a load of 500(consumers)x1000(producers)
   - Finish user interfaces and test UX